 Schools that implement Learning Management Systems can also use additional features like game-based learning, the process of integrating some game principles into the classroom.
 Its goal is to encourage students to engage, work in teams, and take part in strategic thinking.

 If you are a teacher, implementing game-based learning in your class is a sure way to make sure your students are keener on learning.
+The virtual learning advantages are numerous, it is about time to start thinking about how to maximize your teaching as well as learning experience!

 Watch this video to gain ideas about encouraging creativity in your classroom.